-When Harvard sophomore Mark Zuckerberg launched the first incarnation of Facebook—then known as TheFacebook—from his dorm room in 2004, it was a social network for college students only.
-Originally just for Harvard undergraduates, it grew quickly—campus by campus—to Stanford, then Dartmouth, then Cornell and Brown.
+When Harvard sophomore Mark Zuckerberg launched the first incarnation of Facebook, then known as TheFacebook, from his dorm room in 2004, it was a social network for college students only.
+Originally, it was just for Harvard undergraduates—but it sprouted quickly, campus by campus, to Stanford, then Dartmouth, then Cornell and Brown.

 Now, as Facebook nears its 17th birthday, it’s getting back to its dorm room roots.
 Today the $700 billion company launched Facebook Campus, a new product once again meant for college students only.
 Here’s what to know: